National Association of States United for Aging and Disabilities

 The National Association of States United for Aging and Disabilities (NASUAD) was founded in 1964 under the name National Association of State Units on Aging (NASUA).
 In 2010, the organization changed its name to NASUAD in an effort to formally recognize the work that the state agencies were undertaking in the field of disability policy and advocacy.
 Today, NASUAD represents the nation’s 56 state and territorial agencies on aging and disabilities and supports visionary state leadership, the advancement of state systems innovation and the articulation of national policies that support home and community-based services for older adults and individuals with disabilities.

-To design, improve, and sustain state systems delivering home and community-based services and supports for people who are older or have a disability, and their caregivers.
+To design, improve, and sustain state systems delivering long-term services and supports for people who are older, have a disability, and their caregivers.

 - States are dynamic centers of innovation and development